CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 To create a network template:

-1. Open the Manage Switch Assets dashboard.
+1. Open the lifecycle management (Manage Switch Assets) dashboard.

 2. Click **Add** on the Network Templates card.